Kirito071008/Question-with-python/README.md

 # Question-with-python
-Easy script for make a question to someone
+Easy script for make some question to someone
+# How it work
+In the script you will find some questions that i made, but you can easliy change them